zflat/rack-ip-allowlist/README.md

-# IP Whitelist Middleware
+# IP Allowlist Middleware

 ## About

-Rack Middleware for websites that need to contain access to a group of ip addresses (a whitelist).
+Rack Middleware for websites that need to contain access to a group of ip addresses (a allowlist).
 Outside these addresses, vistors are shown 403 Forbidden page.

 ### Features

-* Whitelist hostnames or ip addresses
+* Allowlist hostnames or ip addresses
-* Multiple options for providing the whitelist (see usage)
+* Multiple options for providing the allowlist (see usage)
 * Uses HTTP_X_FORWARDED_FOR as well as backing up with REMOTE_ADDR
 * Supports wildcards, single ips and ranges
 * 403 error document read from rails /public directory when used in rails